-- Step 2: The student must submit the TGGS Request Forms to the Department Office 5 working days in advance. - Step 3: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Department Office along with the Proposal Examination Evaluation form (TG56), the Approval of Thesis Title and Proposal form (TG57) and the Appointment of Advisory Committee (TG58). - Step 4: The student can take the Doctoral Thesis Proposal Examination as dated in the TG57 form and the Doctoral Thesis Period starts counting as Day 1. - Step 5: The Doctoral Thesis Progress Examination must be taken at least 90 days after the approval of Doctoral Thesis Title.
+- Step 2: The student must submit the TGGS Request Forms to the Program Secretary 5 working days in advance. - Step 3: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Program Secretary along with the Proposal Examination Evaluation form (TGA56), the Approval of Thesis Title and Proposal form (TGA57) and the Appointment of Advisory Committee (TGA58). - Step 4: The student can take the Doctoral Thesis Proposal Examination as dated in the TGA57 form and the Doctoral Thesis Period starts counting as Day 1. - Step 5: The Doctoral Thesis Progress Examination must be taken at least 90 days after the approval of Doctoral Thesis Title.
 The student prepares the following TGGS Request Forms: - 1.
 Application for Thesis Progress Examination (TG03) - 2.
 Thesis Progress Examination (TG53)

-- Step 6: The student must submit the TGGS Request Forms to the Department Office 5 working days in advance. - Step 7: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Department Office along with the Progress Examination Evaluation form (TG60).
+- Step 6: The student must submit the TGGS Request Forms to the Program Secretary 5 working days in advance. - Step 7: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Program Secretary along with the Progress Examination Evaluation form (TG60). - Step 8: The student can take the Doctoral Thesis Progress Examination as dated in the TG03 and TG53 forms.

-- Step 8: The student can take the Doctoral Thesis Progress Examination as dated in the TG03 and TG53 forms. - Step 9: The Doctoral Thesis Defense Examination must be taken at least 120 days after the approval of Doctoral Thesis Title. - 1.
-Application for Thesis Defense Examination (TG04) - 2.
-Thesis Defense Examination (TG54)
+- Step 9: The Doctoral Thesis Defense Examination must be taken after passing the Doctoral Thesis Progress Examination for at least 30 days. - 1.
+Application for Thesis Defense Examination (TGA04) - 2.
+Thesis Defense Examination (TGA54)

-- Step 10: The student must submit the TGGS Request Forms to the Department Office 5 working days in advance. - Step 11: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Department Office along with the Appointment of Defense Examination Committee (TG59) and the Defense Examination Evaluation form (TG61). - Step 12: The student can take the Doctoral Thesis Defense Examination as dated in the TG04, TG54 and TG59 forms. - Step 13: The student must submit the Dissertation Book (2 Books (hard copy) and 2 CDs) after the Doctoral Thesis Defense Examination date to the Department Office by the following deadlines: - 1.
-30 days: Pass the Doctoral Defense Examination - 2.
-60 days: Pass the Doctoral Defense Examination with revision
+- Step 10: The student must submit the TGGS Request Forms to the Program Secretary 5 working days in advance. - Step 11: After the documents have been approved by the TGGS Academic Affairs, the student will be informed by the Program Secretary along with the Appointment of Defense Examination Committee (TGA59) and the Defense Examination Evaluation form (TGA61). - Step 12: The student can take the Doctoral Thesis Defense Examination as dated in the TGA04, TGA54 and TGA59 forms. - Step 13: The student must submit the Doctoral Thesis Book (2 Books (hard copy) and 2 CDs) and the Approval Form for Thesis Book (TGA99) after the Doctoral Thesis Defense Examination date to the Program Secretary by the following deadlines: - 1.
+No more than 30 days: Pass the Doctoral Defense Examination without revision - 2.
+No more than 60 days: Pass the Doctoral Defense Examination with revision

-The student who wishes to restrict access to thesis, please complete and submit the Application for Thesis Access Restriction (TG98) on the same day that submit the thesis to the TGGS Academic Affairs.
+The student who wishes to restrict access to thesis, please complete and submit the Application for Thesis Access Restriction (TGA98) on the same day that submit the thesis.
 Afterward, this application will not be considered.